 Turn your fans off when you leave the house

-Practically any home can be made more energy efficient with a few ceiling fans if you don't already have them.
-Here's a few things to look out for when choosing a ceiling fan:
+Practically any home can be made more energy-efficient with a few ceiling fans if you don’t already have them.
+Here are a few things to look out for when choosing a ceiling fan: